 Student Assignment Competition for Land-Based Colleges

-The closing date is 1st July 2018.
-An independent judge is appointed and prizes of £150, £75 and £50 will be awarded to the top three entries in each category at a presentation ceremony to be held at the Autumn Show and Game Fair on 17th October 2018.
+The closing date is tbc.
+An independent judge is appointed and prizes of £150, £75 and £50 will be awarded to the top three entries in each category at a presentation ceremony details of which will be provided asap.

-First Prize Student Assignment winners 2017
+First Prize Student Assignment Winners 2019

 Please see below for a list of eligible land-based colleges in the region: